 Serve dinner using large serving bowls to facilitate this family style dining experience.
 This offers choice and recognises children’s ability to decide on the portion size they will eat.
 The children take turns to pass the bowl and talk amongst themselves.

 Children pour their drinks from a jug which is easily manageable.

 The adult sits, eats and talks with the children.

 The children scrape off their places when they are finished dinner and return to play with their friends.

-When the older children notice that everyone is finished dinner, they return to the table to assist with the tidying up.
+When everyone is finished dinner, the older children return to the table to assist with the tidying up.
 Guided by the adult the children make sure that the tablecloth is dry before folding and putting it away.
-The educator has prepared the other tables with blackboards and other materials enhancing and enriching the opportunities for children’s experiences and emergent interests.